DoanTanLoc-2203/MyVocabulary/README.md

         <p align="center">
             <img src="https://i.imgur.com/l9uzHRh.png">
         </p>
-        -   `Add`: you can type all data which you want to save and click this button to save this word to your vocabulary data.
+        -`Add`: you can type all data which you want to save and click this button to save this word to your vocabulary data.
-        -   `Refresh`: click to refresh all textbox.
+        -`Refresh`: click to refresh all textbox.
     -   `My vocab`: this is the place you can fix or delete your voabulary storage.
 When you click this button, the `My vocab` form will appear.